Delphinoid/SDLOpenGLBaseC/README.md

 * Phase out cVector (only skeletons use them now).
 * Clean up renderable struct and remove any unnecessary member variables.
 Currently the only real member variables I am not happy with are sprite and hudElement.
 * Fix up render and space transform structures and unify all animation / interpolation code.
+* Not happy with the current billboard system, not sure why.
 * A large number of functions need to be cleaned up.
 Look for comments starting with /**.
 * Generate a transformation matrix for sprites in rndrGenerateSprite().
 Don't use matrices, they should be unnecessary.
 * I still don't like passing allTextures into twLoad().